0xemc/carbon-map/README.md

 # Carbonmap

-An open source effort to monitor carbon forestry projects an keep them accountable ...
+An open source effort to monitor carbon forestry projects and keep them accountable ...